-Automated approaches to test and verify networks have received much attention over the last years, especially in the context of programmable networks and SDN.
+Automated approaches to test and verify networks have received much attention over the last years, especially in the context of programmable networks and SDN [32], but e.g., also in the context of BGP [33] or MPLS [34].
 Indeed, as discussed, SDN also provides the framework for our prototype implementation.
-In general, SDNs are known to introduce many flexibilities, also in terms of security, but they also introduce new threats [?].
-Yu et al. [?] presented a distributed traffic monitoring scheme for SDNs, and FleXam [?] is a sampling extension for monitoring and security applications in OpenFlow.
-NetSight [?] leverages SDN to trace entire packet histories (without sampling), by collecting them "out-of-band".
+In general, SDNs are known to introduce many flexibilities, also in terms of security, but they also introduce new threats [35], [36].
+For example, the decoupling of the control plane in SDNs can introduce a risk of missed events and inconsistencies in the data plane, which led researchers to design approaches such as P4Consist [36] which actively generate traffic to verify whether the actual behavior on the data plane corresponds to the expected control plane behavior.
+However, these approaches are not designed to deal with malicious behaviors in the dataplane and can also be fairly inefficient if applied generally, due to the required large coverage of the dataplane state.
+Other examples dealing with security issues in SDNs are the distributed traffic monitoring system by Yu et al. [37] or FleXam [38], a sampling extension for monitoring and security applications in OpenFlow.
+NetSight [5] leverages SDNs to trace entire packet histories (without sampling), by collecting them "out-of-band".

-CherryPick [?] uses packets to carry information of SDN paths "in-band" (namely, a subset of links along the packet trajectory); however, these protocols struggle with drops and are not robust to malicious switches.
+CherryPick [39] uses packets to carry information of SDN paths "in-band" (namely, a subset of links along the packet trajectory); however, these protocols struggle with drops and are not robust to malicious switches.
 In particular, the information CherryPick adds to the header along the path is only verified at the end of the path.
-Bates et al. [?] use SDN networks (plus some middleboxes) to observe the data plane behavior, even in the presence of malicious switches.
-Zeng et al. [?] use SDN to test the forwarding and policies in the network by generating and actively probing the data plane across the network.
-While Preacher is orthogonal to In-band Network Telemetry [?]
-(INT), Preacher is attractive for not requiring packet header modifications as needed in INT.
+Bates et al. [40] use SDN networks (plus some middleboxes) to observe the data plane behavior, even in the presence of malicious switches.
+Zeng et al. [41] use SDN to test the forwarding and policies in the network by generating and actively probing the data plane across the network.
+While Preacher is orthogonal to In-band Network Telemetry [42] (INT), Preacher is attractive for not requiring packet header modifications as needed in INT.

-Shaghaghi et al. [?] propose WedgeTail, which adopts a symbolic representation of the network, and leverages Header-Space Analysis [?] to compute expected and actual trajectories.
+Shaghaghi et al. [43] propose WedgeTail, which adopts a symbolic representation of the network, and leverages Header-Space Analysis [44] to compute expected and actual trajectories.
 Preacher on the other hand can use a runtime global view of the network to construct requirements.
 Most importantly, we propose sampling packets based on the TCP/UDP checksum field, and comparing the samples at the collector, thereby detecting any modifications to a packet's content.
-WedgeTail on the other hand relies on Netsight [?], or a packet header hash to receive packets, and cannot detect modifications to the packet's content.
+WedgeTail on the other hand relies on Netsight [5], or a packet header hash to receive packets, and cannot detect modifications to the packet's content.
 Furthermore, WedgeTail is not meant for runtime detection.

-Other works suggest traffic monitoring systems, such as WATCHERS [?] and Fatih [?], to detect misbehaved routers, however they require switch state of size proportional to the number of flows or path segments it monitors, and per packet state updates, thereby requiring also special switch designs.
-Our technique is supported by today switch implementations and is stateless.
+Other works suggest traffic monitoring systems, such as WATCHERS [45] and Fatih [46], to detect misbehaved routers, however they require switch state of size proportional to the number of flows or path segments it monitors, and per packet state updates, thereby requiring also special switch designs.
+Our technique is supported in current switch implementations and is stateless.
+WhiteRabbit [10], FOCES [9] use switch counters to detect forwarding attacks with small overheads however they can't detect packet payload modification.
+Our technique use full packet samples and/or hashes across multiple locations therby supports packet payload modification.